-The Diocesan Testing Program is administered each Spring in Grades 3 through 8 along with the NWEA Test given in Grades 3-8 (Policy 4.135).
+The Diocesan Testing Program is administered three times each year in Grades 3 through 8 through the NWEA MAP Assessment, administered to students in Grades3-8 (Policy 4.135).

-Parents are encouraged to monitor their child's progress through these test results.
+Families are encouraged to monitor their child's progress through these test results.